madha83/angularGA/README.md

 ## Bower

 To install all available modules:
-	bower install angulartics
+	bower install angular-g-a

 # Full path tracking (for pages without a router)
-Introduced in 0.15.19 - support websites that do not use Angular `routes` or `states` on every page and still want to track full paths.
+Introduced in 0.1.0 - support websites that do not use Angular `routes` or `states` on every page and still want to track full paths.
 The modifications lead to the following behavior:

  - **Viewing page `http://host.com/routes#/route` will be tracked as `/routes#/route`.** The original version would only track the page as `/route`
  - **Viewing page `http://host.com/noroutes` will be tracked as `/noroutes`.**  This is useful for pages that do not contain Angular code besides initializing the base module.